CALIFORNIA HIGHWAY PATROL

 SCANNERS:

-At the present time the CHP is still using late 1990's vintage Bearcat 760 mobile scanners, usually mounted on the end of the metal console underneath the laptop computer mount.
-It is reported that the scanners usually have broken or missing knobs !
+In 2000 the CHP was using late 1990's vintage Bearcat 760 mobile scanners, as well as some BC 780XLT models, usually mounted on the end of the metal console underneath the laptop computer mount.
+It was reported that the scanners usually have broken or missing knobs !
 (This was a perennial problem with the older Regency M-100 and MX-3000 scanners of the 1980's.)
-The Bearcat scanner replaces the discontinued Uniden MR-8100 scanner (placed in service in the early 1990's) which did not have that problem and appears to have been a better and more rugged scanner.
+The Bearcat scanners replaced the discontinued Uniden MR-8100 scanner (placed in service in the very early 1990's) which did not have that problem and appears to have been a better and more rugged scanner.
 There are still a few Uniden MR-8100's in service in CHP vehicles, although the majority have been surplused over the last five years.
+In approximately 2009 the Bearcat scanners began to be replaced with Grecom PSR-600 Digital Trunking scanners (see Grecom's website for further details, about $ 450 by mail order,) apparently first in areas where other local agencies had switched their radio systems to digital P25 formats.
+In addition to the Bearcat 760 and 780, there appear to have been some other models in use as well.
+The 2010 CHP Enforcement Vehicle installation manual shows only the Grecom scanner.
+Presumably the new CPVE installations will use the Grecom units as well, which have a USB interface.

-There is an antenna relay box as shown in the trunk compartment photos, for antenna sharing.
-This box allows the scanner to connect to the mobile radio low band antenna at the same time as the Rangr mobile radio.
+There is an antenna relay box as shown in the trunk compartment photos, for antenna sharing, used until about 2010 when the Grecom scanners began to be phased in.
+This box allowed the scanner to connect to the mobile radio low band antenna at the same time as the Rangr mobile radio.
 Inside the box, among other things, is a relay which is connected to the push-to-talk line of the 2-way radio and repeater equipment, such that whenever the transmitter of the mobile radio goes on the air, the scanner antenna line is disconnected from that line (and presumably grounded.)
 This keeps the scanner from being damaged when the car transmitter goes on the air.
 The same push-to-talk line which disconnects the scanner from the antenna also originally muted the scanner, but it is my understanding that the scanner is no longer being muted and that mute line output is just left loose at the back of the S810 control head.
 Apparently some installations are using the 154 MHz extender antenna to feed the scanner, and the relay box in those cases is connected in that line rather than the low band mobile radio antenna line.
 However, as they left Motor Transport at CHP, the relay boxes were all in the low band rooftop antenna line.
 The initial series of relay boxes were custom made by the CHP and State of California DGS shops, while the later boxes were made by Antenna Specialists Co. as a special order item.
+The boxes were in production by Antenna Specialists in 1981 and were also used on the predecessor Micor radio equipment removed from service starting in 1987.

 SIREN AND LIGHT CONTROLLERS: